Amoako Boafo Cobinnah with Yellow Nails, 2019. Estimate: £25,000-35,000. Offered in connect / reflect / COLLECT.

 Boafo was chosen in 2019 as the initial artist-in-residence at the new Rubell Museum, Miami, during which he worked on paintings that were to be presented at the institution’s opening exhibition.
 Boafo’s move to Vienna from Accra, Ghana, to study at the one of the world’s oldest and most prestigious art schools Akademie der bildenden Künste Wien, holds particular significance because pursuing a career as an artist was not a traditional choice in his home city: "Art has really never been a part of my life growing up, because no Ghanaian parents would encourage their children to study art since it will not bring them stable income.
 [But] for me, drawing was one way to avoid a beating or getting into any trouble.
 Instead of running around, I will just sit home and draw" (Amoako Boafo, quoted in Victoria L. Valentine, "Amoako Boafo’s First Exhibition at Roberts Projects in Los Angeles Centers Black Subjectivity," Culture Type, 15 February 2019, online).
 Following his move to Vienna and finding that the establishment did not support the portrayal of black people, Boafo co-founded "We Dey" ("We Are" in pidgin) in 2013—an artistic collective that sought to re-introduce black perspectives to the Viennese art scene.

-Making his auction debut at Phillips, London in February earlier this year with The Lemon Bathing Suit selling for £675,000 against estimate of £30,000-50,000, we are delighted to offer the contemplative, intimate portrait Sleepy Lady in Shaping the Surface: Online Auction closing 21 May.
+Making his auction debut at Phillips, London in February earlier this year with The Lemon Bathing Suit selling for £675,000 against estimate of £30,000-50,000, we are delighted to offer the contemplative, intimate portrait Sleepy Lady in Shaping the Surface: Online Auction, as well as Cobinnah with Yellow Nails in connect / reflect / COLLECT.